muratcanlaloglu/moonlabel/README.md

 ## Overview

-MoonLabel is both a Python library and a tiny web UI to generate object-detection datasets quickly.
+MoonLabel is both a Python library and a tiny web UI to generate object-detection and image-caption datasets quickly.

-1. Use the library to auto-label folders of images and export YOLO, COCO, or VOC.
+1. Use the library to auto-label folders of images and export YOLO, COCO, VOC, or Captions.
-2. Or launch the UI and visually export YOLO/COCO/VOC with one click.
+2. Or launch the UI, switch between Detection/Caption, and export with one click.

 Backends supported: Moondream Cloud, Moondream Station, or fully local (Hugging Face).